Excerpted from the forthcoming book

 When I outline the keystone renegade principle of reducing and eliminating excess spending driven by fostered consumption, one of the most common counterarguments I receive is that not everyone has personal spending they can eliminate.
 “What about someone barely scraping by?” the question usually goes.
 “What are they supposed to stop spending on?”

-This is a valid question.
+It’s a valid question.
 Were it to be left unaddressed, it would be a serious challenge to the foundation of renegade philosophy.
 That makes this is a good place to examine the differences in the renegade economic spectrum and define some differences in the way individuals and families might set their renegade stance.

 I maintain that anyone, anywhere on the socioeconomic spectrum, can be a committed and effective renegade consumer.
 The specifics of how they implement renegade principles will vary, and the results will necessarily be proportional to household income… but every consumer can “go renegade” and see benefits from it.
 As with so many other things, the distribution of effectiveness will form a bell curve, with the greatest range of action and the greatest potential change in the wide middle.
 But let’s start with a look at the excessively large short end of the economic spectrum.